 The 2020 NFL season will be fascinating on many levels.
 With COVID-19 erupting on the country, the NFL landscape was also broadly affected.
 The season will roar on despite little preparation time.
 This will make being selected as an All-Pro even more challenging than normal.
 Being an All-Pro is the most prestigious recognition of being the best at your position in the NFL.
 Let’s dive into who may be an All-Pro on defense in 2020.
-You can check out my offensive All-Pro predictions by clicking here.
-You can also find the All-Pro teams of the 2019 season by clicking here.

 First Team All-Pro Edge Rushers: Khalil Mack, Chicago Bears and Myles Garrett, Cleveland Browns